Flexible Covariate Adjustments in Regression Discontinuity Designs: Conclusions

 \section{Conclusions}

-We have proposed a novel class of estimators that can make use of covariate information more efficiently than the linear adjustment estimators that are currently used widely in practice.
+We have proposed a novel class of estimators that can make use of covariate information more efficiently than the conventional linear adjustment estimators that are currently used widely in practice.
 In particular, our approach allows the use of modern machine learning tools to adjust for covariates, and is at the same time largely unaffected by the ``curse of dimensionality''.
 Our estimator is also easy to implement in practice, and can be combined in a straightforward manner with existing methods for bandwidth choice and the construction of confidence intervals.
-For this reason, we expect it to be attractive for a wide range of economic applications.
+In our reanalysis of the literature, we show that our proposed estimator yields shorter confidence intervals in almost all empirical applications, and in some cases, these reductions can be substantial.
+We therefore expect our proposed estimator to be very attractive for a wide range of future economic applications.